Admission Requirements

 If ECTS is not used in the country where your first degree was awarded, you need the official proof (certificate) of a successfully completed 3-year period of study at higher education level to be considered as equivalent qualification to a bachelor’s degree.

 A cumulative recognition (e.g. 2-year Bachelor + 2-year Master) or the recognition of work experience is not possible!
+For admission purposes, only the first university degree is taken into account.

 … prove sufficient knowledge of English for academic purposes*